szirkelbach/Transitioning-Separable-Clusterings/README.md

 # Project overview

-Currently the work done for the paper can be found in the file automated-radial-non-Trivial.ipynb
+This is intended to ge a small code repository to supplement this paprer "insert link here"

-There is archived work in the folder that is being turned into a python library that can be of some use, but the code is less clean and repetitave.
+There is a collection of examples that will demonstrate the algorithms described in the paper that can be used for all of the scripts.

-This project is focused on visualizing the transition between two optimization vectors.
+## Included files

+Full Run.ipynb - This Jupyter notebook will do all the steps described in the paper on a given data set

+LSA2RAdial.ipynb -

+Radial2Radial.ipynb -

+TrasnportationHelper.py - this python script contains all the helper functions that that the algorithms rely on.
+It is shared across all the scripts to reduce how big all the Jupyter Notebooks are.

 ## Technical requirements
 This project relies on the gurobi LP solver, and prototyping is done using Jupyter notebooks.
-Code that has passed review will be in .py files and imported into jupyter notebooks as needed.

 gurobi installation instructions can be found here: